 Open topic with navigation

-NuoDB’s architecture includes a management tier made up of brokers and agents, which are referred to as peers.
+NuoDB’s architecture includes a management tier including brokers which are referred to as peers.
 There is always exactly one peer on each machine on which NuoDB is installed.
 This collection of hosts makes up a NuoDB domain.

 A domain is a management boundary.
 It defines the resources available to run databases and the set of users with permission to manage those resources.